Tuistmessiah/WebGameLibAlpha/README.txt

 Run
  - Just a .html local file to open.
 Simple example in 'demos'.
-Documentation pending.
+Change the script in the index.html for one of the other examples (under the 'Simulations' commentary).

 Why?
  - Simple project to learn WebGaming at a low level.
 No documentation, parts of code still incomplete and many features to add.